GetStream/benchat/README.md

 # benchat
-Simple node script to run basic performance test on a chat channel
+A bench tool to stress test a chat channel

 ## Setup